Funeral Service Workers

 Funeral services traditionally take place in a house of worship, in a funeral home, or at a gravesite or crematory.
 However, some families prefer holding the service in their home or in a social center.

 Funeral service workers typically perform their duties in a funeral home.
 Workers also may operate a merchandise display room, crematory, or cemetery, which may be on the funeral home premises.
 The work is often stressful, because workers must arrange the various details of a funeral within 24 to 72 hours of a death.
 In addition, they may be responsible for managing multiple funerals on the same day.

 Although workers may come into contact with bodies that have contagious diseases, the work is not dangerous if proper safety and health regulations are followed.
 Those working in crematories are exposed to high temperatures and must wear appropriate protective clothing.

 Funeral Service Worker Schedules

-Most funeral service workers are employed full time.
-They are often on call, and long workdays are common, including evenings and weekends.
+Most funeral service workers are employed full time, and some work more than 40 hours per week.
+They are often on call; irregular hours, including evenings and weekends, are common.

 How to Become a Funeral Service Worker[About this section] [To Top]

 Get the education you need: Find schools for Funeral Service Workers near you!

 An associate's degree in funeral service or mortuary science is the typical education requirement for funeral service workers.
 Most employers require applicants to be 21 years old, have 2 years of formal education, have supervised training, and pass a state licensing exam.